Paul Whiteman: Personal life and death

 On August 18, 1931, Whiteman married for the fourth and final time to actress Margaret Livingston in a ceremony in Denver, Colorado.
 Livingston was unable to have children, and the couple adopted four.

 Whiteman lived at Walking Horse Farm near the village of Rosemont in Delaware Township, Hunterdon County, New Jersey, from 1938 to 1959.
 After selling the farm to agriculturalist Lloyd Wescott, Whiteman moved to New Hope, Pennsylvania, for his remaining years.

 Paul Whiteman died of a heart attack on December 29, 1967, in Doylestown Hospital, Doylestown, Pennsylvania, aged 77.
-He is buried at First Presbyterian Church of Ewing Cemetery in Trenton, New Jersey.
+He is buried at the Ewing Church Cemetery of Ewing Covenant Presbyterian Church in Ewing, New Jersey.

 Motorsports

 Whiteman was a close friend of NASCAR and Daytona International Speedway founder Bill France.

 On June 13, 1954, the #4 Jaguar XK120, driven by Al Keller, won the International 100 race of the Grand National series, held on a one mile road course on the airport at Vineland, New Jersey.
 This was the first, and so far only, victory by a European car in NASCAR's top series.
 The car was owned by Ed Otto, race promoter and co-founder of NASCAR, but was entered under the ownership of Whiteman to avoid issues arising from conflicts of interest—Keller won a $1,000 first prize, and Whiteman's registration as owner survives in archives.

-The #7 Cadillac owned by Whiteman ran in five Nascar Grand National races during the 1954 season, with future Hall of Famer Junior Johnson driving in three and Gwyn Staley driving in two.
+The #7 Cadillac owned by Whiteman ran in five NASCAR Grand National races during the 1954 season, with future Hall of Famer Junior Johnson driving in three and Gwyn Staley driving in two.
 In the 1955 season, it ran in one race with Junior Johnson driving.

 "Paul Whiteman Trophy" races, arranged by the Central Florida Region SCCA, were held from 1958 until 1972.
 The 1958 event was held at the New Smyrna Beach Airport, and from 1961, it was held annually at the Daytona Speedway.